Mean: Pythagorean means

+In mathematics, the three classical Pythagorean means are the arithmetic mean (AM), the geometric mean (GM), and the harmonic mean (HM).
+These means were studied with proportions by Pythagoreans and later generations of Greek mathematicians because of their importance in geometry and music.

 Arithmetic mean (AM)

-The arithmetic mean (or simply mean) of a list of numbers, is the sum of all of the numbers divided by the number of numbers.
+The arithmetic mean (or simply mean or average) of a list of numbers, is the sum of all of the numbers divided by their count.
 Similarly, the mean of a sample $x_1,x_2,\ldots,x_n$, usually denoted by $\bar{x}$, is the sum of the sampled values divided by the number of items in the sample.

 For example, the arithmetic mean of five values: 4, 36, 45, 50, 75 is:

 Geometric mean (GM)

 The geometric mean is an average that is useful for sets of positive numbers, that are interpreted according to their product (as is the case with rates of growth) and not their sum (as is the case with the arithmetic mean):

 For example, the geometric mean of five values: 4, 36, 45, 50, 75 is:

 Harmonic mean (HM)

 The harmonic mean is an average which is useful for sets of numbers which are defined in relation to some unit, as in the case of speed (i.e., distance per unit of time):